 Before each ride, always be sure to adjust the seat to a comfortable height.
 It’s also a good idea to squeeze the brakes to make sure there’s good resistance, and to check the tires to make sure they’re not flat.
 Please reference the City’s Rules of the Road, or join FREE workshops hosted by the Hawaii Bicycling League to familiarize yourself with Hawaii’s bike laws and feeling safe!

-If you are a resident, please consider buying a helmet from a local bicycle shop.
+If you are a resident, please consider buying a helmet from a local bicycle shop or our online shop here.

 There are a few cycling laws and other riding tips that all riders should follow to help ensure a safe ride: